piyushg9794/Retail-Leakage-ML-Server/README.md

   * Irregular kernel (Rational Quadratic): This kernel is used to learn short-term to mid-term irregularites in data.
 In practical sense this will help in modelling some unpredictable features of data.

+## Server Architecture:

+* There are 2 pipelines one for retraining & other for prediction
+* Apache Airflow is used for scheduling & monitoring these pipelines
+* Flow:
+  * On the addition of new data to training database, retraining pipeline will be triggered and the model will retrain by consuming latest data.
+  * On the successful execution of retraining pipeline, prediction pipeline will be triggered, which will predict the data for further next 3 months & will save it to SQL database.
+  * If any error is encountered in server or model performance is degraded significantly then then we will get notified in our monitoring portal.